maxwellsquared/simpleNPC/_pseudocode.md

     if i === number return toReturn + "and " + (random entry from (localArray with localList[0] filtered out)) toReturn += localList[i] + ", "

+5. Stats
+(randomly generated) + bonuses

+6. Job

+    Rich: merchant, tax collector
+    poor: village idiot, town drunk, farmhand
+    weapons: blacksmith, soldier, watchman

+7.
+Description
   one to three elements from desc1 one to three elements from desc2 one to two elements from desc3